 [Reviewed by Christopher Bernard]

-Christopher Bernard is a San Francisco writer and founding editor of Caveat Lector magazine.
+Christopher Bernard is a novelist (A Spy in the Ruins), critic and poet, and co-founder of Caveat Lector magazine.

 Is human life defined by the decisions we make?
 Are we in fact free?
 Do we “decide” consciously what we do, what we think, what we believe, how we live?
 Are we responsible for our lives and their outcomes?
 Is everything ultimately “our fault”?

 A major tenet of the novel’s philosophical framework is the Rashomon-like idea that no one has access to an ultimate, objective truth outside our individual and limiting perspectives and values.
 Maksik embodies this idea by skillfully alternating between the viewpoints of Silver, one of his male students who takes philosophical questions seriously (and ultimately is liberated by so doing), and a female student in the school who, through a series of mutually reinforcing impulses, passions, decisions (but are they decisions?) becomes romantically involved with Silver.

 Which brings us to the central, and ambiguous, role in all of this of the teacher – and by implication of every moral leader, from parents to priests to presidents.
 The book’s central drama – a debate that escapes the classroom to ride heart, blood and body – works through Silver himself as he learns only at the end the full price that his lessons exact – and forces him to confront the questionable “good faith” of his own teachings.

 The novel’s overly harsh title does not fully characterize the story or themes, though it certainly catches one’s attention.
 Some readers might be put off by it, expecting a nihilistic screed.
 They’d be wrong to think so, as the book’s warmth and humanity are as impressive as its clear-eyed but never bitter honesty.